linda2020130/Business-Analytics-Forecasting/Notes.md

 MA_t = 1/2 X ((y_t-2 + y_t-1 + y_t + y_t+1) / 4 + (y_t-1 + y_t + y_t+1 + y_t+2) / 4)
 ```

-2. **Trailing Moving Average**: for forecasting; based on a window from time t and backwards.
+2. **Trailing Moving Average**: for *forecasting*; based on a window from time t and backwards.
 ```
+Since we cannot use data in validation period to forecast itself, the forecasted value in the validation period will be the average of last w time periods in training period.

 Example:

-Since we cannot use data in validation period to forecast itself, the forecasted value in the validation period will be the average of last w time periods in training period. y_t+1, y_t+2, ... = (y_t-w-1 + ... + y_t-1 + y_t) / w
+y_t+1, y_t+2, ... = (y_t-w-1 + ... + y_t-1 + y_t) / w
 ```

 #### Width of Window

-To decide the degree of smoothing(How much smoothing do we want?).
+To decide the degree of smoothing (How much smoothing do we want?).
 1. Longest window(over-smoothing):
     * w = length of training period
     * MA = average of entire series